brianhouse/sound_art/workshops/inductors/inductors.md

 ![](media/2.jpg)
 1. Carefully wind the wire from the spool around one side of the core.
 Make this nice and taught and as even as possible.
 ![](media/3.jpg)
 1. Wind **~100** times, then carefully close and latch the core.
-Cut the wire so that you have two even leads about an inch long.
+Cut the wire so that you have two even leads about an inch long, both which are coming through the hole of the core.
 ![](media/4.jpg)
 1. Carefully sand off the insulation/enamel from the magent wire (the red coating) on both leads to leave .5" of the copper exposed.
 ![](media/5.jpg)